 A Note on Topkapı Palace

-As a result, visitors can access Topkapı Palace using both the MuseumPass Istanbul and the National Palaces Full Pass (Milli Saraylar Kombine Bilet).
-Depending on your itinerary, you can choose the pass that best fits your plans.
+As a result, visitors can access Topkapı Palace using both the MuseumPass Istanbul and the National Palaces Full Pass.
+Depending on your itinerary, you can choose the pass that best fits your broader sightseeing plans.

 Museums That Require Separate Tickets

 Although most major museums and palaces in Istanbul are included in the MuseumPass Istanbul or the National Palaces Full Pass (Milli Saraylar Kombine Bilet), several important sites follow separate entry policies.
-As a result, tickets for these locations must be purchased individually.
+You will need to budget for separate individual tickets for the following:

 - Hagia Sophia Grand Mosque